skip to main content

 Pension implications during unpaid parental leave

-You should advise your employee to speak to Scottish Public Pensions Agency (SPPA) or their pension provider to discuss pension implications whilst on unpaid parental leave.
+You should advise your employee to speak to the Scottish Public Pensions Agency (SPPA) or their pension provider to discuss pension implications whilst on unpaid parental leave.

 Alternative formats